Sports Notes: The glass slipper fit the 1946 Bates football team

 “Except for the freshmen, most of the players out there were men, not boys,” said Dean Emeritus of Admissions Milt Lindholm ’35, who had admitted most of the players on the team.

 With World War II servicemen returning to college nationwide under the G.I.
-Bill, it was not unusual for postwar athletic teams to feature some older players.
-On the 1946 Bates team, for example, most of the seniors were between twenty-four and twenty-six and all the players but two had served in the war.
+Bill, it was not unusual for postwar athletic teams to feature older players.
+On the 1946 Bates team, for example, most of the seniors were between 24 and 26, and all the players but two had served in the war.

 “They were married and had experienced a lot in the war,” Lindholm said.
 “We were aware of the talent from [the last prewar team], but that season was exciting.”